Bob Hope Village Became a New Kind of Home for Me

 Despite all their hard work, Melvin and Marjorie’s marriage was constantly filled with laughter and adventure.
 “It was quite an experience having a two-year-old and a two-month-old going across the Atlantic Ocean with waves rocking the boat,” Marjorie recalled.
 “Melvin and I have so many memories with the children.”
 Their marriage continued to be full and bright until a difficult day in 1987.

 Just thirteen days after Melvin’s fifty-sixth birthday, he passed away, leaving Marjorie a widow in their large house in Oklahoma.
-After selling their family home and moving to a smaller house in the same area, Marjorie’s health began to deteriorate.
+After selling their family home, looking at different housing like real estate in Bixby OK and other cities, and moving to a smaller house in the same area, Marjorie’s health began to deteriorate.

 Nearly ten years after her husband’s passing, multiple tornadoes damaging her property, and friends and family encouraging her to seek help, Marjorie decided it was time to look for a place to retire.